enso-org/enso-archive/doc/design/engine/vis-scratchpad.md

 # Scratchpad
+private and public messages

 ## Binary Protocol
-- Something existing (protobufs / capnproto)
+- Something existing (protobufs / capnproto / flatbuffers)

+- If we want to support streaming data then we have to use capnp / flatbuffers.
+- Flatbuffers seems like a good choice due to that ability to stream.
+- All of the above have JVM and Rust bindings.

 ## Messages